wibosco/GhostTypewriter/README.md

 ####Storyboards

-As `TypeWritingLabel` is in a pod, when using it in storyboards you will need to define the `Module` field.
+As `TypeWritingLabel` is in a pod, when using it in storyboards you will need to define the `Module` field with `TypeWriting`.

 ##Example